 Liberty Bay Recovery Center, Portland - a comprehensive program offering medically supervised detoxification and other rehabilitation services for adults with substance use disorder.

-McAuley Residence at Northern Light Health, Portland - a comprehensive housing program for women, the majority with children, who are in recovery from substance use disorder.
+McAuley Residence, at Northern Light Health, Portland - a comprehensive housing program for women, the majority with children, who are in recovery from substance use disorder.
 Treatment focuses on providing women with the skills needed to embrace recovery in all areas of their lives.
 McAuley Residence is guided by the Mercy philosophy of compassionate care for all, with special concern for disadvantaged women and children.

 Milestone Foundation Extended Care Program, Old Orchard Beach - a clinically managed, 16-bed residential program that uses a range of evidence-based treatment modalities.
 Milestone serves men with addiction who have not been successful at maintaining recovery in other programs, and treatment typically lasts 6 to 9 months.